|Alma Mater:||Mississippi State University|

 |2017 - Tyler Zuber (Round 6, Pick 180) - Kansas City Royals|

 Now entering his 10th season as head baseball coach at Arkansas State, Raffo has revived the Red Wolves baseball program.
 He has had 14 players drafted since arriving in 2009 and has sent 17 players play in the minor leagues.
 The Red Wolves had four players drafted in 2015 to tie the school record for most players drafted in a single MLB draft with the 1995 squad.
 David Owen was the top draft pick of the class in the 19th round, while Stuart Levy was taken in the 27th round.
 Chandler Hawkins (33rd round) and Zach George (35th round) were A-State's other two draft picks.
 Bradley Wallace became the second-highest draft pick in school history when he was taken with the 307th pick in the 10th round by the Tampa Bay Rays in 2014, while Daniel Wright and Logan Uxa were each taken by the Cincinnati Reds in 2013.
-Jacob Lee became the school's highest draft pick in 2012 when he was taken in the ninth round by the Cleveland Indians before Tyler Zuber unseated him by being selected in the sixth round by the Kansas City Royals.
+Jacob Lee became the school's highest draft pick in 2012 when he was taken in the ninth round by the Cleveland Indians before Tyler Zuber unseated him by being selected in the sixth round by the Kansas City Royals in 2017.

 The 2017 team finished with an overall record of 28-27 to claim the program's first winning season since 2014 and won two games in the Sun Belt Conference Tournament for the eighth straight season, the only team in the league to accomplish that feat.
 The Red Wolves posted a 17-12 record at home, including wins over No. 24 Louisiana Tech, a series victory over Cincinnati, and a win over Ole Miss at home for the second straight season.
 The 5-0 win over the Rebels was the first shutout over Ole Miss in school history.